chomyczek/simple-geolocation-api/README.md

 ### get

-**Description:** Retrieve geolocation data already stored in database.
+**Description:** Retrieve geolocation data already stored in database or retrive one from external service.
 You can supply either an IP address or a URL as a JSON input to look up its geolocation information.

 #### Query Parameters: